SciTools/cube_browser/doc/write_your_own/components/intro.rst

 Linking up your Widgets
 -----------------------

-If you have more than one selection widget in any Explorer notebook, the process of re-running cells after every selection soon becomes cumbersome and confusing.
+If you have more than one selection widget in any Cube Explorer notebook, the process of re-running cells after every selection soon becomes cumbersome and confusing.
+This can be overcome by connecting the component widgets in order to pass information between them.

-Press Next to see the 'Components' page of this tutorial, which demonstrates how you can construct connections between the components in order to pass information between them without the need to re-run.
+Press Next to see the 'Cube Explorer Connections' page of this tutorial, which demonstrates how you can construct these connections.